flaf/miscellaneous/puppet/modules/mcollective/README.md

 `mcomiddleware::params::mcollective_pwd` parameter from the `mcomiddleware` module.

-The `mco_tag` parameter is a non-empty string which gives the name of the tag used to import public keys of the mcollective clients.
+The `mco_tag` parameter is a non-empty string which gives the name of the tag used to import public keys from the mcollective clients.
 Indeed, the mcollective servers need the public keys of each authorized client in its configuration.
-Each client will export its public key with a specific tag (tag defined by the `mco_tag` parameter itself) and the servers will retrieve these public keys via the same tag given by the `mco_tag` parameter.
+Each client will export its public key with a specific tag (tag defined by the present `mco_tag` parameter itself) and the servers will retrieve these public keys via the same tag given by the `mco_tag` parameter.
 The default value of this parameter is `'mcollective_client_public_key'`.

-The `puppet_ssl_dir` parameter is the ssl directory of the puppet-agent module (mcollective server and client use the certificate present in this directory).
-The default value of this parameter is `puppetagent::params::ssldir` from the `puppetagent` module.
+The `puppet_ssl_dir` parameter is the ssl directory of the `puppet-agent` package (mcollective servers and clients use the certificate present in this directory).
+The default value of this parameter is the value of the `puppetagent::params::ssldir` parameter from the `puppetagent` module.

-The `puppet_bin_dir` parameter is the bin directory of the puppet-agent module The default value of this parameter is `puppetagent::params::bindir` from the `puppetagent` module.
+The `puppet_bin_dir` parameter is the bin directory of the `puppet-agent` package.
+The default value of this parameter is the value of the parameter `puppetagent::params::bindir` from the `puppetagent` module.